 Several years ago (before I went toIraq) I was called for Jury Selection.

 My first thought was, “Damn it!
 I cannot afford this; I live paycheck to paycheck.”
-I was living in Commerce, Texas and though I had a decent and secure job, the pay did not support my lavish lifestyle: Beer, Cigarettes, a three DVD per week habit, computer games… Not to mention dog food, cat food and Lance food.
+I was living in Commerce, Texas and though I had a decent and secure job, the pay just barely supported my lavish lifestyle: Beer, Cigarettes, a three DVD per week habit, computer games… Not to mention dog food, cat food and Lance food.
 Gasoline was not an issue: I had no car.